 Nothing can be done on the file unless we receive all your loan documents, and underwriting decisions cannot be reached without a complete set of those documents.
 Delivering your documents in a timely manner is really important if closing on time is important to you.

 Your very own borrower online portal is the safest and fastest way to deliver your documents.
-We will send you a link to it and you will be able to upload the documents with ease.
+Login into BluecastleLending.com or use the link and you will be able to upload the documents with ease.

-Usually, the following documents are needed from each borrower:
+Usually, the following (initial) documents are needed from each borrower:

 1. Social Security Card